Asian stocks rise after Wall St. record in vaccine optimism | ExBulletin

 Asian stocks rise after Wall St. record in vaccine optimism

-BEIJING Asian stock markets were mostly higher on Monday after Wall Street hit a record high of optimism, the spread of coronavirus vaccines could allow world affairs to return to normal.
+BEIJING (AP) Asian stock markets were mostly higher on Monday after Wall Street hit a record of optimism the spread of coronavirus vaccines could allow global business to return to normal.

 Tokyo rose while Seoul swung between gains and losses.
 The markets in Shanghai, Hong Kong and Australia were closed for the holidays.